 Our Mission Statement and our Seven Core Principles of Teaching and Learning guide our daily work at Blue Oak, and they make our school a distinctive learning environment.
 Put simply, as a progressive school, we challenge children with meaningful work and we adhere to a “learning by doing” approach.
 Rather than asking children to memorize and “bank information” we create experiences for our students that promote their understanding of a new concept.
 This approach frequently propels us out of the classroom and into the world as our students, for example, investigate government in downtown Napa, explore natural science in the fields of our partner farm, or spend the night at a nearby observatory to really see our solar system.

-To set up a tour or register for an open house, please contact Michele Sanchez, Director of Admissions and Marketing
+To set up a tour or register for an open house, please contact our Director of Admissions and Communications Meredith Wilson.

 What They Call 21st-Century Skills, We Call Tradition